kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 OS            Ubuntu:4.15.0-54-generic
 Hard Disk     1×50GB

-One of the nodes is the jobmanager, the other three nodes play as taskmanager.
+One of the nodes plays as the jobmanager, the other three nodes play as taskmanager.
 Each taskmanager is configured to have 12,000MB memory and 8 task slots.

 Data returned from sentiment analysis includes the following fields: